-A fairly new and unknown brand named Loxjie recently offered this affordable DAC/headphone amp combo with very attractive pricing.
+A fairly new and unknown brand named Loxjie recently offered this affordable DAC/headphone amp combo with a very attractive pricing called D10.
 It’s officially listed for $129 but you can often find it 10-15 bucks cheaper.
 Inside there is a well-known sabre ES9038Q2M.
-That is a very often used chip I heard and liked in Topping NX4, Khadas Tone Board and so on.
+That is a very often used chip I heard and liked in Topping NX4, Khadas Tone Board, and so on.
 But today we’re interested in this particular model.

 BUILD AND FEATURES